Choosing Cipher

 When an encrypted communication with news server (option ServerX.Encryption) is active NZBGet and the news server use TLS/SSL protocol to exchange data in a secure way.

 TLS/SSL specification defines many possible ciphers which can be used to encrypt data.
-The ciphers distinguish in algorithms and key lengths.
+The ciphers differ in algorithms and key lengths.

-NZBGet provides an option ServerX.Cipher to manually select a cipher.
+NZBGet provides an option ServerX.Cipher to manually set a cipher.

 In the terminal execute the command